wwt/csna/DEVELOPMENT_NOTES.md

 ```

 The compiler will create the tar file and leave it in your app home directory (e.g. `csna`) enabling you to include it in your remote GIT repository.
 Users can then download the tar file to their Splunk SOAR instance for use.

+>Note: Verify your files have been ignored!
+If they have not, use the `tar` command to manually create the tar file before uploading to your Git remote!

 Creating Test Data
 ------------------